 Title loans allow you to release money based on the value of your car.
 You can usually release around 25% of the car’s value, provided that it is in good condition and fully functioning.

 To be eligible, you need to own the car outright (or most of it) and the idea is that you are signing over the deed of car to the lender whilst you have the loan open.
+You can also own the car on finance.
 Whilst the average loan amount is $1,000, if you cannot repay your loan, the lender can cease the car and sell it to recover their losses.
 See payday loans vs title loans to find out more.